Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 China: China is a popular destination for English teachers.
 It has a huge expat community but I felt that the lifestyle would be too familiar.
 I was worried that I would get caught up in a foreigner crowd and not entrench myself in the local way of living.

 Japan: Japan offers desirable packages for those looking to teach English abroad.
-Despite this, the cost of living in the country is very high and this could have you spending a lot of your teaching salary on daily expenses.
+Despite this, the cost of living in the country is very high.
+This could have you spending a lot of your teaching salary on daily expenses.

 Bearing this in mind, I was reluctant to move to Japan as I wasn’t quite sure how much money I’d actually be able to save.
 On top of this, the job market is competitive, especially for those with no prior teaching experience.